dart-archive/pub-dartlang/app/doc/pubspec.markdown

 some dependency, then semantic versioning tells you that it should work (at least) up to `2.0.0`.

-A version constraint is a space-separated series of version parts.
-A part can be one of:
+A version constraint is a series of:

 <dl class="dl-horizontal">
   <dt><code>any</code></dt>